-Of the US$791 million requested for the DRC 2012 HAP, $443 million (56 per cent) has been funded so far.
-About half a million people have been displaced since the last escalation of fighting in North Kivu in April 2012.
+Of the US$892 million requested for the DRC 2013 HAP, $751 million (84,8 per cent) has been funded.
+About half a million people have been displaced since the last escalation of fighting in Katanga province in September 2013.
 A new humanitarian crisis looms, adding to DRC's monumental humanitarian needs.

 There are several funding mechanisms for the projects in line with the HAP objectives and priorities.
 Among those: